How meeting rooms can improve productivity and profit – the rise of the huddle space

-While larger businesses may struggle to cut down on the number of meetings – Amazon founder Jeff Bezos has recently revealed his unconventional methods for holding more productive meetings for instance – smaller businesses are seeing the value in building strong connections and clear face-to-face communications with employees, partners, suppliers and customers.
+While larger businesses may struggle to cut down on the number of meetings – Amazon founder Jeff Bezos has recently revealed his unconventional methods (external link) for holding more productive meetings, for instance – smaller businesses are finding value in building strong connections with employees, partners, suppliers and customers.

 Sometimes technology can get in the way of communication, building barriers rather than bridges.

 With the powerful tools that are available, it can be easier to automate and mechanise communications, but does the short-term convenience stifle long-term growth?

 Isolate or Innovate?